Paraguay : Safety by City

 So...
 How Safe Is Paraguay Really?

-Women should be careful if they’re walking unaccompanied, and should avoid going out alone at night, but generally, applying the same safety rules as they would in their own countries will probably suffice.
+Women should be careful if they’re walking unaccompanied and should avoid going out alone at night, but generally, applying the same safety rules as they would in their own countries will probably suffice.

-A city with a somewhat shady reputation is Ciudad del Este, located on Paraguay’s eastern border with Brazil, and it is actually known as a location where activities such as smuggling, money laundering and counterfeiting take place.
+A city with a somewhat shady reputation is Ciudad del Este, located on Paraguay’s eastern border with Brazil, and it is actually known as a location where activities such as smuggling, money laundering, and counterfeiting take place.

 Most countries do need a visa in order to enter Paraguay, and there are some that are exempt from visa requirements, like all European Union citizens and citizens of other South American countries.
 Make sure your passport is valid for a minimum of 6 months after your travel dates.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 Paraguayan guaraní is the official currency in Paraguay.
 ATMs in major cities and towns usually work with Visa, MasterCard and Cirrus networks.